gvlima/gvlima/README.md

 ## Hello there! 👋

-I'm a software engineer with 10+ years of experience in the IT industry and 5+ years in building backend solutions.
+I'm a software engineer with 10+ years of experience in the IT industry.
 Passionate about algorithms and data structures and enthusiastic about building projects that will make people's lives better.

 ### About Me